Conference session videos

 Elizabeth has a special interest in eye gaze technology, due to its potential as an access method for people to independently communicate with others, on their terms.

-Vivienne Byrnes has a Bachelor of Teaching and a Graduate Diploma in Special Education from Deakin University.
-She has a Graduate Diploma in Computer Education from Melbourne University, a Masters Degree in Educational Studies from Monash University, and a Graduate Diploma in Information Management from RMIT University.
-When Vivienne graduated from her Primary School Teacher training, she worked as a classroom teacher in a mainstream school for 6 years.
-After working for a year at Allambie Special School, she moved to Glen Waverley Special School (now called Glenallen School) in suburban Melbourne.
-Apart from 2 years when working at Nepean Special School, she has worked at Glenallen as a full-time classroom teacher since 1986.
-She is currently the Head of the Senior Department of the School.
+When Vivienne Byrnes graduated from her primary school teacher training she worked as a classroom teacher in a mainstream school for 6 years.
+She then worked for a year at Allambie Special School before moving to Glen Waverley Special School (now called Glenallen School) in suburban Melbourne.
+Apart from 2 years at Nepean Special School, she has worked at Glenallen as a full-time classroom teacher since 1986.
+At the time of this conference, she was the Head of the Senior Department of the School.

 Eva Chan is the senior physiotherapist at Glenallen School.
-Having been initially trained in Hong Kong, she began to specialise in physiotherapy for children with disabilities early in her career.
-She came to Melbourne in 1992 and continued working in special schools.
-Eva started working with Rett syndrome girls at Glenallen in 1997.
-Over the years, she has continued working with these children regularly and has gained insight into ways of enhancing their gross motor function through hands-on experience.
-Eva enjoys working with them and likes to follow their development through their school years.
-She has a Certificate in Physiotherapy from the Hong Kong Government.
+Having been trained initially in Hong Kong, she began to specialise in physiotherapy for children with disabilities early in her career.
+She came to Melbourne in 1992 and commenced working with Rett syndrome girls at Glenallen 5 years later.
+Over the years, she has continued working regularly with such children and has gained insight into ways of enhancing their gross motor function through hands-on experience.

 Peter Hewish is the Head of Estate Planning with Australian Executor Trustees (AET).
-He manages a national team of estate planning lawyers.
-Peter practices exclusively in the area of estate planning law, including assisting families in meeting more complex estate planning requirements.
+He manages a national team of estate planning lawyers and practises exclusively in the area of estate planning law, including assisting families in meeting more complex estate planning requirements.